aerjay/algal-blooms/README.md

 #### Back End
 - [ ] Access to the MODIS-Aqua product to
 - [ ] Training a random forest model for correlating hyperspectral images to key growth variables such as nitrogen and phosphorus concentration, surface temperature, and surface irradiance.
+> MacDougall et al. (2018) has shown that LAI, EVI, GEMI, and GVI indices may be correlated to nitrogen content with R<sup>2</sup> = 0.7

 #### Front End